davidaramant/the-ray-tracer-challenge/README.md

 Perhaps I got a bit too clever and went ahead of the book in some ways...
 But, eventually I found all the stupid typos and mistakes I made and everything works.

 I ended up making a simple console runner to directly spit out an image to test my abstracted ray tracer renderer.
 Once that worked, I managed to fix the WPF viewer to actually work the way I envisioned it.
 The console runner has a nice progress bar, the WPF renderer will visualize the traced scene in real-time, and everything is nicely threaded!
 I only wish I had more threads to throw at it...

+### Chapter 6 - Light and Shading

+I don't remember too many surprises from this chapter.

+I was severely tempted to hook up the key bindings again to be able to move the sphere around on screen, but I figure I'll wait until the book introduces a real camera.

+I included [Colourful](https://github.com/tompazourek/Colourful) to support the conversion from linear RGB (which, I suspect, is what the book is really using) to sRGB.
+I learned about this from a wonderful [talk at Strange Loop 2019](https://www.youtube.com/watch?v=AS1OHMW873s).
+Messing with CIELAB would be interesting too, but my understanding is that would drastically change all the math done on colors throughout the ray tracer and I would probably get lost from diverging from the book too much.